 What do you do when you start to feel that scratchy throat and stuffy nose?
 Everyone has their own cold prevention remedies and recipes, but in my humble opinion, green mung bean soup is the winner!

-First thing first, it's incredibly delicious.
-It may look a little funny but it tastes amazing.
+First thing first, it's incredibly delicious!
+It may look a little funny if you aren't used to it...but it tastes amazing.
 The caramelized onions and garlic and cumin seeds give it a rustic and comforting and appetizing aroma and the mung beans have a very pleasant creamy texture.

 Not only does it taste like heaven, each ingredient is incredibly healing.
-When I was healing from Ulcerative Colitis, green mung bean soup was one of my staples because each ingredient is medicinal.
-Now I just cook it when I want something that I know will digest well, or when I want a little cleanse.
+When I was healing from Ulcerative Colitis, green mung bean soup was one of my staples because each ingredient is so medicinal.
+Now I just cook it when I want something that I know will digest well, or if I would like to do a little cleansing.
 If I feel like I am getting sick, I just make a pot of green mung soup and eat it throughout the day.
 Works like a charm!

 The key is that it's warming and nourishing, but not too heating and also light and easy to digest which makes it ideal for people who have compromised immunity.
 The green mung beans are high in protein, but they are very light and also have a mild scraping action to help pull out impurities from the body.
 Turmeric is an anti-inflammatory and helps to purify the blood.
 Cumin seeds, mustard seeds, garlic and onion all help to stoke your digestive fire.